 Violations of Orders

+While a restraining order is a civil matter in New Jersey, violating a restraining order is criminal contempt of a court order, which is a criminal offense.
 Violations of restraining orders in Gloucester County are processed through the Family Court in Woodbury.
 Failure to adhere to the conditions of an order may result in a conviction for contempt of court, which is typically a fourth-degree offense.
 The maximum penalties that may be imposed include 18 months of incarceration and a fine of $10,000.
-If an individual is found to have violated the order for a second time they may be subject to a minimum of 30 days in jail.
+If an individual is found to have violated the order for a second time, they may be subject to a minimum of 30 days in jail.

 Legal Defense for Cases of Domestic Violence or Nonconsensual Sexual Contact